mitchweaver/gentoo/notes/encrypted-zfs-on-root.md

 #       6.3.0+ not yet supported

 # NOTE THIS WILL FAIL BECAUSE NO KERNEL BUILT YET FOR ZFS!
+# just emerge it all down until grub which will fail, get the deps
 emerge --noreplace --ask --verbose --newuse --update \
   sys-boot/grub